Extended Stochastic Block Models with Application to Criminal Networks: Extended stochastic block models

-Priors on $\bar{H}$ quantify uncertainty in the total number of groups that one would expect if $V \rightarrow \infty$.
-In practice, the number of non--empty groups $H$ occupied by the observed $V$ nodes is of more direct interest.
-Under Gibbs--type priors this quantity has a closed form probability mass function which coincides with $\mbox{pr}(H = h) = \mathcal{W}_{V,h}\mathcal{C}(V,h; \sigma)\sigma^{-h}$ for every $h=1,\dots,V$, where $\mathcal{C}(V,h;\sigma)$ denotes the so--called generalized factorial coefficient~\citep{Gnedin2005}.
+Priors on $\overline{H}$ quantify the uncertainty in the total number of groups that one would expect if $V \rightarrow \infty$.
+However, in practice, the number of non-empty groups $H$ occupied by the observed $V$ nodes is of more direct interest and can also guide the choice of the prior hyperparameters.
+Under Gibbs-type priors this quantity has a closed form probability mass function which coincides with $\mbox{pr}(H = h) = \mathcal{W}_{V,h}\mathcal{C}(V,h; \sigma)\sigma^{-h}$ for every $h=1,\dots,V$, where $\mathcal{C}(V,h;\sigma)$ denotes the so-called generalized factorial coefficient~\citep{Gnedin2005}.
 The \textsc{dp} case is recovered when $\sigma \rightarrow 0$.
-In {https://github.com/danieledurante/ESBM} and in the Supplement Materials we provide code to evaluate such quantities under the Gibbs--type priors in Examples \ref{ex_dm}--\ref{ex_gnedin}, and then exploit these values to compute the prior expectation of $H$, which can assist in choosing the hyperparameters.
-In addition to its practical relevance, such a result further clarifies the asymptotic behavior of $H$.
+In \url{https://github.com/danieledurante/ESBM} we provide codes to evaluate such quantities under the Gibbs-type priors in Table~\ref{tab_1}, and then exploit these values for guiding the choice of the hyperparameters, a strategy first proposed in \citet{Lijoi2007a,lijoi2007b}.
+In Sections~\ref{sec_4}--\ref{sec_5} this is accomplished by combining a visual inspection of the prior distribution induced on~$H$ with the analysis of its relevant moments.
+This strategy provides a practically effective solution in a broad set of applications where expert knowledge can be directly quantified through prior information on $H$, which naturally translates into specific hyperparameters for the four examples of Gibbs-type priors in Table~\ref{tab_1}.

+In addition to its practical relevance, the above result clarifies also the asymptotic behavior of $H$.
 Indeed, the distribution of $H$ converges to a point mass in scenario \textsc{I}, to a proper distribution in scenario \textsc{II} and to a point mass at infinity in scenario \textsc{III}.
-For instance, under \textsc{gn} in Example~\ref{ex_gnedin}, we have that and hence the expected value can be easily computed as $\mathbb{E}_\textsc{gn}(H)=\sum\nolimits_{h=1}^V h \cdot \mbox{pr}_\textsc{gn}(H = h)$.
-Note that $\lim_{V \rightarrow \infty} \mbox{pr}_\textsc{gn}(H = h) = \mbox{pr}_\textsc{gn}(\bar{H} = h) = \gamma(1-\gamma)_{h-1}/h!$.
+For instance, under \textsc{gn} in the fourth Example, we have